 Physical Therapy Board of California: The Physical Therapy Board of California recognizes Rehab Education, LLC as an approval agency to approve providers offering continuing competency courses for CA licensed PTs and PTAs.
 This course is approved for 15 contact hours.

-New Jersey State Board Physical Therapy: This course has been approved by the New Jersey State Board Physical Therapy for 15 contact hours.
-Approval #413-2012.
-(Course must be completed by 01-31-2014).
+New Jersey State Board of Physical Therapy Examiners: This course has been approved by the New Jersey State Board of Physical Therapy Examiners for 15 continuing education credits, Approval #1707-06.
+(Course must be taken between 02-1-2018 and 01-31-2020)

 District of Columbia